varigence/docs/bimlflex/support/check-installed-versions.md

 This version file illustrates the Bundle version in the format: `bundle.nnnnn.version`

-## BimlFlex Metadata Database
+## BimlFlex Database

-Execute the `dbo.GetVersion` Stored Procedure in the BimlFlex database.
+Execute the `dbo.GetVersion` Stored Procedure in the BimlFlex Database.
 This will return the version of the database (server) itself into which the BimlFlex database has been installed, so not the version of the repository schema.

 The results will include a row with the VersionNumber specified for the database, normally in the format `nnnnn`